 No Phase 1 trials for this compound are listed in clinicaltrials.gov; however, at the 2016 AAIC conference, Novartis scientists presented safety, tolerability, and pharmacodynamic data from three Phase 1 trials in a total of 113 healthy volunteers.
 The presentation also included data on dose-dependent lowering of CSF Aβ40 by up to 95 percent (see Aug 2016 conference news).

-In November 2015, a secondary prevention trial called GENERATION started enrolling 1,340 cognitively normal, homozygous ApoE4 carriers age 60 to 75.
-As part of the Alzheimer's Prevention Initiative (API) in partnership with Banner Alzheimer's Institute, this Phase 2/3 study is set to run until 2023.
+In November 2015, a secondary prevention study called GENERATION 1 started enrolling 1,340 cognitively normal, homozygous ApoE4 carriers age 60 to 75.
+As part of the Alzheimer's Prevention Initiative (API) in partnership with Banner Alzheimer's Institute, this phase 2/3 study is set to run until 2024.
 The treatment period is five years.
-This study will randomize half of participants to compare once-daily CNP250 to matching placebo, the other half to compare quarterly injections of the investigational active immunotherapy CAD106 to placebo.
+This study will randomize half of participants to compare once-daily 50 mg CNP250 to matching placebo, the other half to compare quarterly injections of the investigational active immunotherapy CAD106 to placebo.
 The trial will measure the agents' ability to delay diagnosis to MCI or AD dementia and change on the APICC cognitive composite (Langbaum et al., 2015).
 An extensive list of secondary outcomes include change on the Clinical Dementia Rating Scale sum of boxes (CDR-SB) and other cognitive/functional scales, fluid biomarkers including CSF Aβ and tau, brain imaging including volumetric MRI plus amyloid PET and tau PET measurement of brain amyloid and tangle deposition, respectively, as well as safety measures and Aβ titers (see Jul 2014 conference news).

 Clinical Trial Timeline

 - New Ways to Target Aβ and BACE Show Promising Phase 1 Data